knowlecules/gekko/replit.md

 The Plateau Seeker strategy is designed to capitalize on market stabilization periods after significant price movements:

 **How it works:**
-1. Detects "mini pumps" (price rises by 2.5% over 12 candles)
+1. Detects "mini pumps" (price rises by 2.0% over 12 candles)
-2. Waits for market to plateau (stabilize for 6 candles)
+2. Waits for market to plateau (stabilize for 4 candles)
 3. Sets sell limit at 90% of plateau upper boundary
-4. Detects "mini dumps" (price drops by 2% over 12 candles)
+4. Detects "mini dumps" (price drops by 1.5% over 12 candles)
 5. Waits for market to plateau
 6. Sets buy limit at 90% of plateau lower boundary

 **Key features:**
-- Uses tranches (10% of investment per trade) for multiple consecutive trades
+- Initial trade uses 50% of investment (configurable via initial_trade_percentage)
+- Subsequent trades use 10% each (configurable via trade_amount_percentage)
+- Maximum 6 trades total: 1 initial (50%) + 5 subsequent (10% each) = 100%
 - Avoids buying too soon or selling too late with preset limits
 - Performs well in both bull and bear markets
 - All parameters configurable in `config/strategies/plateau_seeker.toml`